 During 2011 I served as Parliamentary Private Secretary (PPS) to the Secretary of State for Transport and have been a member of the Work and Pensions Select Committee.

 In February 2014 I announced my intention to stand down at the General election in May 2015.
-I will continue to work for the people of Cannock Chase until that election, and look forward to supporting my successor, as soon as he or she is selected, to ensure that Labour have no chance of re-taking this seat.
+I will continue to work for the people of Cannock Chase until that election, and look forward to supporting my successor to ensure that Labour have no chance of re-taking this seat.